Shivanikanodia/MLFLOW_EXPERIMENTATION_ATTRITION_Prediction/README.md

 ### Model Serving and Registry:

+Registered model using Model Registry in databricks to serve it later for deployment for making real time predictions.

 I've provided signatures examples to be used by registered and served model for making predictions at endpoint in JSON format.

 <img width="632" height="227" alt="Screenshot 2025-10-18 at 20 46 12" src="https://github.com/user-attachments/assets/30af9741-4000-4161-b440-9446459431aa" />

 ---

-### Model Interpretibility and Explainabilty:

 ## Conclusion:

 - After evaluating multiple models—including Logistic Regression, Xgboost and Random Forest (with maximum depth of 6 and n_estimators of 200) emerged as the best-performing model for our attrition prediction task.
 With a tuned threshold of 0.33, it struck an effective balance between interpretability, performance, and generalization.
 - The model achieved a recall of 82% and precision of 44% on detecting attrition, which is crucial for early risk detection while minimizing false positives that may harm employee trust.
 - Unity Catalog ensures secure, governed, and scalable data access.
 - SHAP explainability provides transparency into model decisions.
-- MLflow ensures experiment reproducibility and tracking for deployment.
+- MLflow ensures experiment reproducibility, loggging and tracking for deployment.

 ---

-### High-Risk Factors:
+### High-Risk Factors and Recommendation:**

-- Overtime, Low job satisfaction and Poor work-life balance
+- Overtime, Low job satisfaction and Poor work-life balance - Monitor satisfaction & workload monthly.
-- Employees with long commutes or frequent travel.
+- Employees with long commutes or frequent travel - Enable flexible work or hybrid policies.
-- Those with limited growth, low income or recognition.
+- Employees with limited growth, low income or recognition  - Design retention bonuses or stock options.

-**Recommendation:**

-- Monitor satisfaction & workload regularly

-- Design retention bonuses or stock options

-- Improve manager engagement programs

-- Enable flexible work or hybrid policies

 ---

 ### Future Scope:

 - Automating retraining via Databricks Jobs and retraining with 50,000 row making inference on Production level data.
 - AI Agent for Attrition Predictions, giving alerts on employee sentiments and recommending strategies.

+---

 ### Tech Stack:

-- **Languages**: Python, SQL
+- **Languages**: Python
 - **Libraries**: `pandas`, `numpy`, `scikit-learn`, `matplotlib`, `seaborn`, `mlflow`, `shap`
 - **Platform**: Databricks
 - **Version Control & Tracking**: MLflow.